Wallowa County Bike Routes

 Riding the rim of Imnaha River canyon, detouring off to Buckhorn Lookout for a view, and heading down Cemetery Ridge a way for even greater views is one of the grandest biking experiences in Wallowa County.
 The route winds through old ponderosa pine trees, along bare flower-studded ridgetops, and through dark forest.
 And most of it is on smooth gravel roads.

-Park near the Thomason Meadow Guard Station and ride up a gravel road to the rim of the Imnaha River Canyon.
+Park near the Thomason Meadow Guard Station and ride up gravel roads - first smooth and then moderately rough - to the rim of the Imnaha River Canyon.
 Head north along the rim for several miles with frequent views deep into the canyon.
 Make a short side trip to Buckhorn Lookout and take in the big picture.
 An optional two mile ride out Cemetery Ridge puts you on a point with views down to the Snake River.
-Circle back to the guard station on fast smooth gravel roads.
+Circle back along the rim to the guard station on fast smooth gravel roads.

 19. Redmont